mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 Space vector is all about addition with multiplication by a scalar coefficient.

-Any structure that happens to yield the same result regardless of the ordering of the values is called "**commutative**": a + b = b + a.
+Any structure that happens to yield the same result regardless of the ordering of the values is called "**commutative**": `a + b = b + a`.
 This is a very strong property, not so frequent, so don't expect it too much in domain modeling, but if you see it or manage to make it so, go for it.
 Commutativity helps a lot especially for situations of "out of order" events, for example when distributed systems communicate through a network, it’s frequent for events a, b, c that used to be in this ordering to arrive out of order, e.g. b, a, c.
 Being commutative is the most elegant way to deal with that.
 Exotic structures like [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) rely on commutativity for that, but it’s far beyond the scope of this text.

 There's another structure that I like a lot.
 It's a very simple yet common one, and is called the "**Cyclic Group**", and its key idea is the modulo, hence the name cyclic.
 The days of the week form such a cyclic group of order 7 (its size), and the months of the year are another of order 12.
-Cyclic groups have a finite number of values, and when you reach the last value your cycle back to the first one: if the order of the cyclic group is 3, then the values are {0, 1, 2} and 2+1 = 0.
+Cyclic groups have a finite number of values, and when you reach the last value your cycle back to the first one: if the order of the cyclic group is `3`, then the values are `{0, 1, 2}` and `2 + 1 = 0`.

 Numeration and time love cyclic groups, and as a result, domain-specific numeration and time also love them.
 For example, in finance, financial derivatives like options and futures are identified by their expiry date, simplified as a month code and a year code, e.g. H9 means March 2019, but also March 2029 or March 2009.
 The letter codifies the month, and the number codifies the year.
 They're both cyclic groups (one of order 12, and the other of order 10).
 And it turns out that the product of both is also a cyclic group of order 12*10 = 120, that's what we can learn by looking [Wikipedia on Cyclic Groups](https://en.wikipedia.org/wiki/Cyclic_group).
 One benefit from using established formalism is that it comes with a lot of proven properties and theorems we can rely on safely.
 One of interest is that every cyclic group of order N is isomorphic (think equivalent) to the one on integers of order N, called Z/nZ.
 This means in practice that you can always implement it with integers as the internal state and modulo arithmetics.